amscanne/huptime/README.md

 Most modern dynamic languages (python, ruby, node, etc.) fall into this category.
 Most C/C++ programs also fall into this category.
-A unique exception is `go`, which invokves system calls directly and uses only static linking.
+A unique exception is `go`, which invokes system calls directly and uses only static linking.
 (For the record, I am a big fan of this approach.
 However, both have their merits).